ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 When admin creates a resource in a database, like a table, admin owns that object.
 Resources that are created by admin are not accessible by other users, unless you expressly grant permissions to them.

-The biggest difference between the admin user and any other users you add to your deployment is the [`pg_monitor`](https://www.postgresql.org/docs/current/default-roles.html) and [`pg_signal_backend`](https://www.postgresql.org/docs/current/default-roles.html) roles.
+The biggest difference between the admin user and any other users you add to your deployment is the [`pg_monitor`](https://www.postgresql.org/docs/current/default-roles.html){: .external} and [`pg_signal_backend`](https://www.postgresql.org/docs/current/default-roles.html){: .external} roles.
 The `pg_monitor` role provides a set of permissions that makes the admin user appropriate for monitoring the database server.
-The `pg_signal_backend` role provides the admin user the ability to send signals to cancel queries and connections initiated by other users.
-It does not provide the ability to send signals to processes owned by superusers.
+The `pg_signal_backend` role provides the admin user the ability to send signals to cancel queries and connections that are initiated by other users.
+It is not able to send signals to processes owned by superusers.

 `pg_monitor` is only available in PostgreSQL 10 and above. `pg_signal_backend` is only available in PostgreSQL 9.6 and above.
 {: .tip}